 Additionally, you want to build your meals around healthy fat sources such as avocados, olives or olive oil, coconut oil or coconut milk and grass-fed butter.
 Here is a list of great fats to use in addition to MCT oil.

-Increase Salt & Mineral Intake
+Increase Salt & Mineral Intake To Avoid Keto Flu

 As I mentioned before, when you become keto adapted, insulin drops significantly.
 This makes sense because you don’t have any sugar in your blood that insulin needs to carry into the cells.
-When insulin is low your body naturally excretes higher amounts of sodium and other minerals.
+When insulin is low, your body naturally excretes higher amounts of sodium and other minerals.

 Supplementing with a high quality multi-mineral, using plenty of sea salt, and sipping on organic broth throughout the day are all great strategies to help combat this keto flu symptom.